 With extensive experience in live action as well as animation, he has collaborated over the past twenty years on a multitude of films, television series, documentaries and video games.

 Apart from his success as a composer, he has often been called upon as the choral director for the French adaptation of songs for Warner Brothers and Walt Disney films.

 Daniel Scott is a five-time recipient of SOCAN’s (Society of Composers, Authors and Music Publishers of Canada) National/International Award for the “most performed Quebec composer for film and television”.
-He has also been nominated six times for the Gémeaux and Gemini Canadian television awards.
+He has also been nominated seven times for the Gémeaux and Gemini Canadian television awards.